Dharini17/flexivideoplayer/README.md

 ## Additional information

-This plugin is still in development.Please feel free to share if any bug found.Thank You.
+This plugin is still in development for adding more customized controls.Please feel free to share if any bug found.Thank You.